 27 June 2017

-Is it better to build business relationships in an office environment, or in a relaxed, out-of-hours setting?
-We ask indsutry experts their views on the best way to network.
+Better to build business relationships in an office, or relaxed, out-of-hours setting?
+We ask experts for their views.

 Networking is best with a structured meeting

 Having a clear idea of whom you are meeting and what you want to learn can help us achieve business objectives more quickly and effectively, and help to advance our careers.

 A golf day or corporate box is not the place for a pitch.

 These events often become social intercourse.
 It’s great to get to know people in an informal environment, but such events should stay as informal.
 The Bribery Act has also made the rules around entertaining even tougher: companies need to be savvy about the way they engage with their networks.